 Oracle has implemented appropriate technical, physical, and organizational measures designed to protect personal information against accidental or unlawful destruction or accidental loss, damage, alteration, unauthorized disclosure or access, as well as other forms of unlawful processing.

 Cookies and similar technologies (e.g., pixel tags and device identifiers) are used by Oracle and our advertising technology partners to recognize you and/or your device(s) on, off, and across different services and devices for the purposes specified in Section 5 above.

 Pixel Tags (also called web beacons or clear GIFs) are invisible 1 x 1 pixels that are placed on webpages that use this technology for marketing and measurement purposes.
 When you access these webpages, pixel tags generate a generic notice of the visit.
 Pixel tags can be used with cookies or alone.
 When used with cookies, pixel tags can track activity on a site by a particular device and provide relevant online advertising to you.
 When you turn off cookies or have opted out of cookies, pixel tags simply detect a unique website visit and how you interacted with the advertising, but do not track an individual to provide relevant online advertising.

 You can opt out of cookies using the opt-out tools in the next section.

 Pursuant to the E.U.
-General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), and other applicable laws and regulations, individuals in certain jurisdictions may have data subject rights enabling them to request to opt-out of third party sharing or selling, delete or remove, or request to access and receive a copy of their personal information in Oracle’s possession or for which Oracle is otherwise responsible.
+General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), and other applicable laws and regulations, individuals in certain jurisdictions may have data subject rights enabling them to request to opt-out of third-party sharing or selling, delete or correct, or request to access and receive a copy of their personal information in Oracle’s possession or for which Oracle is otherwise responsible.

 Opt-out and object to our use of information about you

 Oracle offers multiple ways for you to opt out of third party sharing or selling and object to our use of information about you: